 Besides the required textbook for this course, but here are a list of several books that cover important material for this course.
 The books are listed in the order of relevance as determined by the instructor:

-Office Hours:I am either in my 498 DSL office or my Love 207 office and my office hours are 9:30-10:30AM on Tuesdays and Thursdays
+Office Hours:I am either in my 498 DSL office or my Love 207 office and my office hours are 9:30-10:30AM on Mondays and Wednesday

 The notes for the course can be found